xiaolei-lab/rMVP/README.md

 **permutation.rep**, number of permutation replicates, only used when **permutation.threshold** is **TRUE**
 **threshold**, 0.05/marker size, a cutoff line on manhattan plot
 **method**, models for association tests, three models are available in MVP, **"GLM"**, **"MLM"**, and **"FarmCPU"**, one or two or three models can be selected for association tests
+**file.output**, a Boolean value or a string vector.
+If TRUE, output all types of files.
+If FALSE, no files are output.
+For string vectors, the available values are c("pmap", "pmap.signal", "plot", "log").
+Among them, pmap represents all SNP P-Val files, pmap.signal represents significant SNP files, Plot represents visualization results, and log represents log files.

 ```r
 imMVP <- MVP(